-Young entrepreneur Andrew Torba is creating a online media storm with his Twitter-like platform, Gab, on which you can say (almost) anything you like, without being banned or silenced.
-While other social media companies have gradually introduced anti-hate speech policies, Torba has taken a different approach.
+Young entrepreneur Andrew Torba is creating an online media storm with his Twitter-like platform, Gab, where you can say (almost) anything you like, without being banned or silenced.
+While most social media companies have introduced some form of anti-hate speech policy, Torba is taking a different approach.
 He argues that, “Hate speech is subjective and an excuse for censorship,” and removing ‘hateful’ content infringes on people’s right to free speech.

-There was outrage on both sides.
-Some people thought it was too little, too late, on behalf of Twitter.
-On the other hand, fans of Milo thought he was being unfairly censored.
+There is outrage on both sides.
+Some think it is too little, too late, on behalf of Twitter.
+On the other hand, fans of Milo think he is being unfairly censored.

 Twitter CEO Jack Dorsey had this to say after the incident: “People should be able to express diverse opinions and beliefs on Twitter.
 But no one deserves to be subjected to targeted abuse online, and our rules prohibit inciting or engaging in the targeted abuse or harassment of others.”